lmcai/Sapria_genomics/0_sapria_assembly/README.md

 Subdirectories:

-- kmer: contains the scripts to run the KAT kmer analysis to estimate the genome size of Sapria
+- kmer: contains the scripts and results from jellyfish to estimate the genome size of Sapria
 - busco: contains scripts and output of running BUSCO on the assemblies